eandersonEverfi/product-qa-docs/docs/assestment_block2.md

 selecting radio 1of3

+after submission of the form -- all form options should be disabled

+the retry button is shown

+feedback message for radio 1/3 produces the 'correct answer' feedback message

-User is taken to page 2/3 - score of submitted option is shown now
+User is taken to page 2/3

-visual check -  User gets feedback from page 1/3 selection = correct

 need to do the cy.contains or the dom change will not be found on page navigation